ipfs/kubo/docs/config.md

 ```

 ## `API`
-Contains information used by the api gateway.
+Contains information used by the API gateway.

 - `HTTPHeaders`
-Map of http headers to set on responses from the API http server.
+Map of HTTP headers to set on responses from the API HTTP server.

 Example:
 ```json